 In a bowl gently mash the potatoes with a fork, leaving some small chunks for texture.
-Add carrots, cucumbers, scallions and dressing to the bowl.
+Add carrots, cucumbers, scallions and half the dressing to the bowl.
 Toss gently to combine.
-Season with more salt and pepper to taste.
+Add more dressing until you get the desired consistency.
+You may not want to use all the dressing.
+Correct the seasoning with salt and pepper, to taste.
 Chill until ready to serve.
 The salad can be made up to a day ahead and stored in the fridge.

 Scraping the seeds out of the cucumbers is an important step because the seeds are very watery and will make your salad soggy.